lbryio/spec/index.md

 <!-- done -->

 An _abandoned_ claim is one that was withdrawn by its creator or current owner.
 Spending a transaction that contains a claim will cause that claim to become abandoned.

-Abandoned claims are no longer stored in the claimtrie.
+Abandoned claims are removed from the claimtrie.

 While data related to abandoned claims technically still resides in the blockchain, it is improper to use this data to fetch the associated content, and active claims signed by abandoned identities will no longer be reported as valid.